Real estate has seen a unique shift in the industry with the advent of the internet.

 Think about these content ideas you can use to promote yourself:

-- Posting helpful articles regarding home buying and personal finance.
+- Share content that will be helpful for home buying and personal finance.

-- Talking about the market in a thought piece on LinkedIn.
+- Answer questions and talk about the market in a thought piece on LinkedIn.

 - Posting pictures/videos to promote community events.

-- Doing live videos to give people and inside look on the business.
+- Going live or having virtual tours to give people an inside look at the business.

 - Surveys and interactive content.

 You can even use social media to post a new listing and show people tons of high-quality photography.

 Facebook supports panoramic & 3D views, which are especially beneficial to the real estate industry.

 Uploading photography of your past properties is also great way to show off your catalog of work.

 While this might not secure the sale, it also might, with the right audience.

 At worst it provides quality content that builds your profile.